Province of New Hampshire

 The province's economy was dominated by timber and fishing.
-The timber trade, although lucrative, was a subject of conflict with the crown, which sought to reserve the best trees for use as ship masts.
+The timber trade, although lucrative, was a subject of conflict with the Crown, which sought to reserve the best trees for use as ship masts in accordance with the Broad Arrow Policy which extended to New Hampshire in 1698.
 Although the Puritan leaders of Massachusetts ruled the province for many years, the New Hampshire population was religiously diverse, originating in part in its early years with refugees from opposition to religious differences in Massachusetts.

 From the 1680s until 1760, New Hampshire was often on the front lines of military conflicts with New France and the Abenaki people, seeing major attacks on its communities in King William's War, Dummer's War, and King George's War.
 The province was at first not strongly in favor of independence, but with the outbreak of armed conflict at Lexington and Concord many of its inhabitants joined the revolutionary cause.
 After Governor John Wentworth fled New Hampshire in August 1775, the inhabitants adopted a constitution in early 1776.
 Independence as part of the United States was confirmed with the 1783 Treaty of Paris.